Chai112/Deep-Crimson-Chess/README.md

-# SHCR - SHallow CRimson Chess Engine
+# SHCR - Shallow Crimson
+### A deep learning chess analysis engine
-### AI/ML chess engine developed by Chaidhat Chaimongkol
+### by Chaidhat Chaimongkol
+Version 1 started on 2020, 26 December
-### Version 2 started on 9 June, 2022
+Version 2 started on 2022, 9 June

 # Promises
 - Program must evaluate moves by itself (no using Stockfish/other engines during runtime)